Itaú added as defendant in Chile's CorpBanca merger dispute

-SAO PAULO (Reuters) - U.S. investment firm Cartica Management LLC said on Thursday it added Itaú Unibanco Holding SA as a defendant in its lawsuit to stop the Brazilian bank from winning control of Chilean bank CorpBanca SA.
+SAO PAULO, June 12 (Reuters) - U.S. investment firm Cartica Management LLC said on Thursday it added Itaú Unibanco Holding SA as a defendant in its lawsuit to stop the Brazilian bank from winning control of Chilean bank CorpBanca SA.

 Cartica alleged Itaú, CorpBanca and billionaire Alvaro Saieh, CorpBanca’s controlling shareholder, violated U.S. anti-fraud and disclosure rules.